FiveStonesFam/five-stones-church-341ca/content/pages/about.md

         textAlign: left
   - elementId: ''
     colors: colors-b
-    quote: >-
+    quote: >
-      “This is someone else, not from our team, but she also loves fishing, so we thought we should highlight her.”
+      "We are a family of people where no one is perfect but everyone is welcome."
     backgroundImage:
       type: BackgroundImage
       url: /images/bg.webp